orat/SmartVote/README.md

 # SmartVote
-The app allows you to select one of six "consensus steps", which are shown in specific color with explainations.
-You can use this app to show your position with the smartphone instead a card of paper.
+This app allows you to select one of six "consensus steps", which are shown in specific colors with explainations.
+You can use this to show your position with your smartphone instead a card of paper or it can help you to remember the six steps.
 This functionality is for demonstration purpose only.
 Its not yet very useful in practice.

-The planed applications allows to collect the descisions of a group to show automatically on a beamer.
+The planed SmartModeration apps will be based on peer to peer communication between the smartphones of a group of people.
+This will allow to collect the positions of the members automatically and to show the result as a graphic.